 - 2.21.
-Stages B, C and D of the Sustainability Appraisal process are documented within this Regulation 18 report. - 2.22.
-The Regulation 18 Sustainability Appraisal Report builds upon the evidence and Sustainability Objectives that have been identified within the Scoping Report (Stage A).
-Responses to the consultation on the Scoping Report have been taken into account where appropriate -these comments predominantly relate to the baseline (section 3) and the Sustainability Objectives (section 4) and any relevant updates to these sections have been reported in this report (documented in Appendix 3). - 2.23.
+Stages B, C and D of the Sustainability Appraisal process are documented within this report. - 2.22.
+The Regulation 18 Sustainability Appraisal Report built upon the evidence and Sustainability Objectives that have been identified within the Scoping Report (Stage A).
+Responses to the consultation on the Scoping Report were taken into account where appropriate -these comments predominantly relate to the baseline (section 3) and the Sustainability Objectives (section 4) and any relevant updates to these sections have been reported in this report (documented in Appendix 3).
+Further comments received during the Regulation 18 consultation have been considered when drafting this Regulation 19 report. - 2.23.
 A range of options, known as 'reasonable alternatives', have been considered for the overall plan strategy, development sites and each policy in the plan.
 All reasonable alternatives will be 'appraised' against the Sustainability Objectives using the following notation: